RahulVasistaJV/AngularFirstPage/README.md

 # To run this Project, do the following steps

-1. Clone or download the files.
+1. Clone or download the files
-2. After downloading, extract all the files into a folder (If cloned already, skip this step).
+2. After downloading, extract all the files into a folder (If cloned already, skip this step)
-3. Open Command Prompt and navigate to the project folder.
+3. Open Command Prompt and navigate to the project folder
 4. Run these commands in sequence (only for the first time)

           npm install